Val d'Isère, the eternal village

 Car, train, bus, plane… there are many ways to get to Val d'Isère, but don’t forget that some of the mountain roads in the upper Alps are closed in winter.
 However picturesque those high mountain passes may be, you’ll find yourself confined to the motorway.
 Avoid wasting a single second of your holiday by taking the night train, which drops you off at Bourg-Saint-Maurice early in the morning.
 From the station, buses and taxis run regular services up to the village.

-Beneath the ice
+Dive beneath the ice

 Our address book